geocine/geopub/README.md

   <img src="./geopub.png" alt="geopub logo" width="250" />
 </p>

-***geopub*** is a tool for building and publishing websites from Markdown files.
+***geopub*** is a tool for building and publishing documentation websites from Markdown files.
 It’s inspired by [mdBook](https://github.com/rust-lang/mdBook) but written in Go, with a small JavaScript frontend.

 ## Disclaimer